gmdfalk/blockify/README.md

 ## Troubleshooting
 ### Checklist
 1. Do you have the newest version?
 2. Is your configuration (and playlist) file syntax OK?
-If in doubt, delete them.
+If in doubt, delete it.
+It will be rewritten with default values.
 3. Have you tried starting blockify in debug mode to look for useful information (i.e. `blockify -vvv`).

 If you can't find or fix the error by yourself, you are welcome to open an issue on this site.
 When you do, please provide the following information: